 Insurance companies make money by collecting premiums and save money when they don't pay benefits.
 You should pay to insure what you need but can't afford to pay out-of-pocket.

 If you do not have insurance, the https://www.healthcare.gov website can help.
 It is the same website that, when "Obamacare" tried to roll it out initially, was infamous for crashing and losing data.

-However, I have explored this website more recently, and it is probably one of the better ways to at least get an idea of what options you might have.
+However, I explored this website subsequently, and it is probably one of the better ways to at least get an idea of what options you might have.
 In particular, for patients on a tighter budget, it can show numerous options which sometimes have subsidies.
 I strongly recommend you take a few minutes to explore the site.

 If you prefer not to enter any of your personal data there, you at least can go directly to the insurance providers, knowing what your options are for the monthly cost (the "premium"), deductibles (how much you have to pay out-of-pocket before the insurance will pay anything), and coverage (what an insurance plan will or won't cover).

 I don’t feel I have the expertise to recommend specific companies or insurance plans.
 For people struggling with ever-increasing insurance premiums, as most of us do, there are various resources that might be helpful.
 For example, the North Carolina Department of Insurance has a website that can be found through the official listing of NC state agencies (https://www.nc.gov/agencies/insurance).